rdegges/rdegges-blog/articles/2012/merciless.md

-Title: Merciless
-Date: 2012-02-26
-Tags: personal development
+---
+title: "Merciless"
+date: "2012-02-26"
+tags: ["personal development"]
+slug: "merciless"
-Summary: Be merciless with yourself if you want have no regrets.
+description: "Be merciless with yourself if you want have no regrets."
+---

 ![Berserk Sketch][]